MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 The following capabilities highlight how Virtual Machine node pools compare with standard [Uniform scale set][VMSS orchestrate] node pools.

 **Virtual Machine based node pools**
 - add, remove, or update nodes in a node pool.
-VM types can be any virtual machine of the same family type (eg. D-series, A-Series, etc.)
+Virtual machine types can be any virtual machine of the same family type (for example, D-series, A-Series, etc.)

 **VMSS Uniform based node pools**
 - add or remove nodes in a node pool (of the same size and type).
 Should a new virtual machine size be added to the cluster, a new node pool must be created.